3zg/Woah-SelfBot/README.md

 A Discord Self Bot, that includes many features that is open sourced!

 # COMING SOON
-> This is work in progress, will be realeased soon.
+> This is work in progress, will be released soon.